Curbside Food Scraps Collection (Composting)

-Food and food-soiled paper items, including paper towels, plates and napkins, pizza boxes and ice cream containers may be composted by setting out at the curb by 6:30 a.m. for Monday collection.
-For the purposes of the program, residents are asked to include only food, food-related items, and yard waste (optional) in the cart for collection.
+Food and food-soiled paper items, including paper towels, plates and napkins, pizza boxes and ice cream containers may be composted by setting out at the curb by 6 am on Mondays for collection.
+For the purposes of the program, residents are asked to include only food, food-related items, and yard trim/waste (optional) in the cart for collection.
 The County wants to gauge the amount of food and related materials that are diverted from landfills.
-If yard waste is not stored in the cart, residents may continue to place yard trim beside the cart in paper yard trim bags or in another container with a tight-fitting lid marked "Yard Trim" or "Yard Waste".
-However, all food and food-soiled items must be placed in the organics cart for pick-up.
+If yard trim/waste is not stored in the cart, residents may continue to place yard trim/waste beside the cart in paper yard trim/waste bags or in another container with a tight-fitting lid marked "Yard Trim" or "Yard Waste".
+However, all food and food-soiled items must be placed in the 32- gallon wheeled organics cart for pick-up.

 The pilot program was funded by an Environmental Protection Agency grant.
-Collections began in the PepperMill/Carmody Hill and Wilburn areas in December of 2017, in January 2018, in the Tantallon/Ft.
+Collections began in the PepperMill/Carmody Hill and Wilburn areas in December of 2017 and in January 2018 in the Tantallon/Ft.
 Washington area.
 In July 2021, the opportunity was expanded to include areas within Upper Marlboro, Suitland, District Heights, Forestville, Beltsville, and Laurel.
 All materials are transported for processing at the County-owned Organics Composting Facility located at 6550 South East Crain Highway in Upper Marlboro, by the contracted hauler for the participating areas.

 What are Food Scraps?